bvoq/knowledge-blog/pages/Motivation.md

 - ![image.png](../assets/image_1674739559583_0.png)
+- Want to be in the flow
+	-
 - Good motivation
 	- Support users to achieve something
 	- Make something users need to do, more engaging.